devjoshi16/FocusLock/readme.md

 3. Connect the project to your Firebase account by adding your `google-services.json` file to the app module.
 4. Build and run the application on your Android device.

+## Visitor Count

+The current visitor count for this repository is: <!-- VISITOR_COUNT -->
 ## Usage

 1. **Teacher Mode**: